-For most of its history, the Hotel Harrington was a private residence for the Harrington family and then the Plastow family.
-The family home grew into the Harrington House Bed and Breakfast for several years years.
-In 2012, the entire operation was modernized and expanded into a 15 room hotel.
-The hotel draws its name from the Harrington family that designed, built and lived in the original house for over 50 years.
+For most of its history, the Hotel Harrington was a private residence for two families – the Harrington family and the Plastow family.
+The home was converted into a five-room, Harrington House Bed and Breakfast in 2009.
+In 2012, the entire operation was modernized and expanded into a 14 room hotel.
+The hotel draws its name from the original Harrington family that designed, built and lived in the original house for over 50 years.

 In the 1920′s, James S.and his son Maurice James Harrington planned the house for the family’s main residence.
 The home was purposely located next door to the Harrington & Company dairy plant which the father-son team, owned and operated in Dushore.
 At one time the Harrington’s milk and ice cream plant in Dushore was the largest single employer in Sullivan County and thus, an essential factor in the welfare of Sullivan County.

-The Harrington House has an interesting history beginning with the lot.
-The home’s lot had another house on it, so instead of tearing it down, wheels were used to move it down the street.
 The House’s style blended Georgian Colonial and Colonial Revival styles which were popular in the early 1900′s and it’s cinder block walls with brick fascia made for a stately appearance.
-However, the simplicity of design and classical refinements, set the Harrington House apart from the more elaborate Victorians that dominated Dushore’s streets due to an abundance of lumber.
+The simplicity of design and classical refinements, set the Harrington House apart from the more elaborate Victorians that dominated Dushore’s streets due to an abundance of lumber.
 Because Harrington located the house as close to the ice cream plant, known to locals as “The Creamery,” as possible, he used the steam generated from the dairy’s heating system to heat the house as well.
-An above ground, insulated pipe crossed through the back of the neighboring Litzelman property.
+An above ground pipe crossed through the back of the neighboring property to the Harrington House.

-Smoke bellowed from the tall (300-350 feet) high, yellow, brick smoke stack with HARRINGTON and CO. accented in black bricks while dump trucks would carry coal from a very large coal pile [located where the current town sewer equipment sits] and make the short haul to a dumping station on the side of the Creamery.
-The coal was burned to heat water tanks that would not only produce steam to heated the Harrington Creamery and house, but also, the steam provided the power for the town’s fire whistle.
+Smoke bellowed from the tall (300-350 feet) high, yellow, brick smoke stack with HARRINGTON and CO. accented in black bricks.
+The coal was burned to heat water tanks that produced steam to heat the Harrington Creamery and house, as well as power for the town’s fire whistle.

-The success of the bed and breakfast and the opportunity to purchased the Litzelman property on the north side, motivated the Plastows to expand the business.
-In early 2012, the couple began planning to build an annex on the north side of the Harrington House, to convert the B&B rooms to hotel rooms and to use the main rooms of the house as a meeting and event space called The Two-Twenty House.
-By November 2013, the north annex with 10 guest rooms, an exercise room, a laundry room and an expanded breakfast/social room was added.
-A new front entrance, reception areas and breakfast room were created to tie both the south wing and north wing together.
+The success of the bed and breakfast and the opportunity to purchased the property on the north side, motivated the Plastows to expand the business.
+In 2012, the couple built a 10-room annex on the north side of the Harrington House which converted the B&B to the Hotel Harrington with both a south and a north wing.
+An exercise room, a laundry room and an expanded breakfast/social room was added as well as a new front entrance, reception area and breakfast room.

 The Harrington family is credited with the founding of the dairy industry in Sullivan County.
 In the early 1900′s James S. Harrington was a dealer in farm products, and particularly cream for the manufacturing of butter.
 In 1907, James established a small dairy product’s plant in Dushore along with his son Maurice James (MJ) Harrington, a dairy management graduate of Pennsylvania State University.
 Beginning with borrowed equipment, a horsepower boiler, a churn, a cream vat and seven cream cans, the two men collected cream from nearby farmers and processed it at their butter manufacturing plant in Dushore.
 In 1910, James S. Harrington retired from the business and Maurice was placed in charge of operations.
 Maurice expanded operations by introducing “modem methods and practices.”
 Around 1912, MJ started manufacturing ice cream, condensed milk, powder milk, and fluid milk processing and bottling.
 MJ took an active part in the encouragement and development of the agricultural and dairy interests of the county, which has resulted in better crops and increased milk production.